 The portal replaced manual error-prone processes in Excel with fully auditable workflows.
 Nothing could be sent to a customer without proper approval.
 The addition of an audit trail allowed NYBC stakeholders to spend more time creating value instead of managing cumbersome, scattered processes.
 Today, the portal remains core to NYBC's success, navigating the complexity of their business with flexibility across current and future use cases and acquisitions.

 NYBC VP and CIO Michele Scaggiante describes our app development expertise, “We sought the help of Polymath Labs in developing a custom Portal to complement our Enterprise Data Analytics initiative.
 Polymath Labs delivered complex modules across business domains, collaborated with our internal IT teams, implemented Agile and DevOps processes - all with a lean budget.”

-If you’re a leader interested in Integrated Portal Development™, please fill out our form so we can customize an approach for your org.
+If you’re a leader interested in Integrated Portal Development™, please contact us so we can customize an approach for your org.